 Owner Key: This key is used to obtain a new master password and change the rest of your keys.
-Never share or give this key out because it can reset all the keys to new ones.
+Never share or give this key out because it can reset all the keys, thereby cutting off access to you.

-Active Key: This is your financial key; any financial transaction on the hive blockchain requires this key.
-Within Splinterlands, the following operations require an active key:
+Active Key: This is your financial key; any financial transaction on the base Hive blockchain layer requires this key (such as sending HIVE or HBD).
+Within Splinterlands, the following operations require an active key (while we update this list, there may be new features not yet added):

 - Creating a guild